 During adolescence, a person’s skin may be oilier than it was during childhood.
 Sometimes, this continues into adulthood.
 Other factors that can cause fluctuations in skin type include:

 - moving to a different climate

 How oily, dry, or sensitive skin is can determine many aspects of skin care.
 However, a person’s skin tone also plays a role.

 Too much exposure to UV light increases the risk of skin cancer for all skin tones, but particularly those with light skin.
 The

 People with lighter skin may wish to use a higher SPF sunscreen, or avoid sun exposure.

-While people with lighter skin are significantly more at risk for developing cancer, people with darker skin are more likely to die from skin cancer due to delays in detection and a lack of awareness from physicians.
+While people with lighter skin are significantly more at risk for developing cancer, people with darker skin are

 As a result, it is still crucial that people with darker skin protect themselves from UV light with proper skin care and sunscreen.